Benzodiazepine Addiction and Abuse

 Benzodiazepines bind with special neurons called GABA receptors in a process that slows overactive brain function and relieves severe mental stress.
 Those abusing benzodiazepines can experience a euphoric “high” or alcohol-like “buzz,” depending on the brand abused.
 This is followed by a prolonged sedation.

 Any use of benzodiazepines outside of a doctor’s recommendation constitutes abuse.
 Some benzodiazepine users crush and snort their tablets or pills to amplify the potency.
 This increases the likelihood of overdose.
-Seizures and comas are common symptoms of a benzo overdose.
+Seizures and coma are common symptoms of a benzo overdose.

 Addiction to Benzodiazepines